Whitley Gilbert-Wayne: Character history

 Later, Whitley started going out with Byron Douglas, who was running for senator.
 Dwayne became very jealous.
 Whitley decided to clear the air with Dwayne and finally put their relationship in the past.
 The conversation turned into a fight, and they ended up sleeping together.
 Whitley confessed what happened with Dwayne to Byron, and she and Byron decided it was time to become an official couple.
 After winning the election, Byron proposed to Whitley.
 At the wedding, Dwayne showed Whitley he still loved her and asked her to marry him with the now famous plea “Baby, please, please!”
 Whitley agreed and they got married right away.
 During their honeymoon, they were in Los Angeles and were caught in the middle of the riots.

 During the final season of the show, they found a nice house to live in, which they rented from a French professor at Hillman.
 Whitley was laid off from her job as an art buyer, which led to a series of episodes forcing her to deal with the ups and downs of real life (unemployment and job searches).
-She eventually took a job as teacher in the inner city.
+She eventually took a job as a teacher in the inner city.
 This led to her developing a relationship tutoring one of her young students struggling with learning through the use of conventional methods.
 The student, a female, shows an interest in sports which inspires Dwayne (with the original idea for the game coming from his best friend Ron Johnson) to develop an educational video game (Grammar Boy).
 He decides to pitch the game to Kinishewa which landed him a job paying $80,000 a year (in Japan).
 The final episode follows Whitley and Dwayne as they announce the news that they are expecting their first child and moving to Japan.